-3.9 Animal Feed and Food Safety and Standards Promotional Work, other non-official Controls and Interventions
+3.8 Animal Feed and Food Safety and Standards Promotional Work, other non-official Controls and Interventions

 Animal feed and food safety and standards promotional work for the year is linked to the results of our sampling and other enforcement projects, to any relevant prosecutions, and to information provided by our enforcement partners, primarily the Food Standards Agency (FSA).
-Promotional work consists of postings on our website www.norfolk.gov.uk/tradingstandards; including scam alerts, postings via our twitter feeds and Facebook pages and regular press releases, locally, regionally and nationally.
+Promotional work consists of postings on our website www.norfolk.gov.uk/business/trading-standards; including scam alerts, postings via our twitter feeds and Facebook pages and regular press releases, locally, regionally and nationally.

 Information and intelligence gathering work is carried out by feed and food officers as part of their ongoing duties.
-Information and Intelligence is also gathered and analysed by our intelligence analyst and technical support staff in the Intelligence and Legal Enforcement Team.
+Information and intelligence is also gathered and analysed by our intelligence analyst and technical support staff in the Intelligence and Enforcement Support Section.
 Such work informs our control strategy, tasking and coordination function and our service planning cycle.